Skip to main content

 This section becomes part of your project report under: Comparing Estimates from Two Cities.
 Your draft should include:

-- Visual aids (if helpful) comparing intervals side by side
+• (Optional) Visual aids comparing intervals side by side